How to Let Go: Tips from a Life Coach

 So… I don’t know how many times you’ve personally seen the movie Frozen.
-I’m up to about sixteen, but I have a son so I’m guessing those of you who have daughters may be in the triple digits.
-For you Elsa fans: My new favorite stress-management technique will help you channel your inner Snow Queen, Let It Go, have a laugh, and surprise and delight everyone around you in the process.
+I’m up to about sixteen.
+For you Elsa fans: my new favorite stress-management technique will help you channel your inner snow queen and let it go, laugh, and surprise and delight everyone around you in the process.

 Practically mid-sentence, he completely surprised me.
-He stopped talking, crouched down and then stood again, sweeping both arms up and to the side.
-As he did said, “Spray adhesive.”
-He then crouched down and swept his arms up again as he rose saying, “Let it go.”
+He stopped talking, crouched down, and then stood again, sweeping both arms up and to the side as he said, “spray adhesive.”
+He then crouched down and swept his arms up again as he rose to say, “let it go.”

 Step 1.
 Do the “sweep” (crouch down and rise, sweeping your arms to the side) and say the name of the thing you’re stuck on.